How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Consider requesting a reevaluation when:

 The team suspects a different primary disability category.
-A student identified for autism spectrum disorder whose primary barrier to progress is a specific learning disability in maths, for example, may need a reevaluation that refocuses the IEP around the right primary need.
+For example, take a student identified for autism spectrum disorder.
+If their main barrier to progress is actually a specific learning disability in maths, they may need a reevaluation.
+This would refocus the IEP around the right primary need.

 A reevaluation does not invalidate the existing IEP.
 It provides better data for designing the next one.
 Frame it to parents as exactly that: "We want to make sure we have the most accurate picture of [student's] profile so that next year's plan is as precise as possible."